Successful product managers (PMs) . Developing a strong for your pricing model is one way PMs can impact revenue.

 It’s possible to use freemium tactics outside your product—for instance, on your website—to give potential customers value.

 Companies track a lot of metrics in Amplitude.
 As a result, we know things like what a best-in-class landing page conversion rate is for marketing.
-We’ve started sharing benchmarks for different industries on our website.
+We’ve started sharing on our website.
 The benchmarks are valuable information for potential customers and give them a taste of the kind of insights they can get from our product.

-Consider our North Star Playbook and our workshops—further examples of value we offer for free that encourage people to use our product.
+Consider our and our —further examples of value we offer for free that encourage people to use our product.

 4. Show people that they can control cost